Höegh Autoliners

 transporting six large multimedia filters

-DATE 27.11.2019
+Date 27.11.2019

 When a customer needed to transport six large multimedia filters from Jebel Ali for an offshore project in Singapore, they reached out to Höegh Autoliners.
 With its fast and reliable liner service from the Middle East to Asia, and experience in handling large breakbulk shipments, they knew they were in good hands.